podo-gec/fungani/README.md

 ### Core tests

-Blast and plotting capacilities are also tested using a series of tests.
+Blast and plotting capabilities are also tested using a series of tests.

 ## Contributing

-If you notice an unexpected result or if the application crashes, please fill an issue and provide a bug report.
+If you notice an unexpected result or if the application crashes, please fill an issue and provide a bug report, or contact the authors by email (see below).

 ## Authors